How to Dry Hibiscus Flowers: A Step-by-Step Guide

 Storing dried hibiscus flowers is an important step in preserving their vibrant color and flavor.
 The key to successful storage is keeping the flowers away from moisture, heat, and direct sunlight.

 When storing your dried hibiscus flowers, it’s best to use an airtight container such as a mason jar or plastic bag.
 This will help keep out any moisture that could cause mold or mildew growth on the petals.
 It’s also important to store them away from any sources of heat like radiators or ovens which can dry out the petals further and cause them to lose their vibrant color.
+Dried hibiscus petals can be stored in airtight containers and used to brew hibiscus tea, which can be enjoyed both hot and cold.

 It’s also important to keep your dried hibiscus flowers away from direct sunlight, as this can cause fading of the petals over time.
 If you plan on displaying your dried hibiscus flower arrangement for a long period of time, make sure it’s not placed near windows where they may be exposed to too much light.